 Fort Negley Memorial Day Program

-Normally held on the Saturday before Memorial Day from 11-noon, Fort Negley Park hosts a Memorial Day weekend observance to honor all serving members of the U.S. Armed Forces and to commemorate those who gave the final devotion to their country.
-The observance will also normally honor those who perished building and defending the fortifications of Nashville during the Civil War including Fort Negley.
-The event is almost always free and open to the public.
+Generally held on the Saturday before Memorial Day from 11 a.m. to noon, Fort Negley Park hosts a Memorial Day weekend observance to honor all serving members of the U.S. Armed Forces and to commemorate those who gave the final devotion to their country.
+The celebration will also typically honor those who perished building and defending the fortifications of Nashville during the Civil War, including Fort Negley.
+The event is usually free and open to the public.